markov42/Gemini-live-chat/README.md

 Check out our demo video showcasing the app's features and capabilities here: [Demo Video Link]

 ## Contributing
-We welcome contributions to make this project even better.
+Contributions are welcomed.
 If you have an idea or found a bug, feel free to:
 - Submit a pull request
 - Open an issue to discuss any improvements or changes